Frequently Asked Questions

 By policy, when can an Officer use deadly force?

 Only when the Officer believes the action is in defense of human life, including the Officer’s own life, or in defense of any person in imminent danger of serious physical injury.
+Neck restraints are specifically mentioned and considered deadly force.

 How does the department monitor enforcement activities in order to prevent bias based profiling?